 Tarot cards are versatile divination tools that are often used by psychics, mediums and clairvoyants when giving psychic and spiritual readings.
 Tarot cards have been used for centuries and there are many variations available.
-Learn how to conduct a basic tarot reading now.

 The full deck is comprised of 78 cards in two main categories:

 Minor Arcana – 56 cards

 To understand tarot cards it is important to familiarise yourself with each of the cards.
 This means studying the symbolic imagery of the cards in detail and interpreting meaning to the four specific Suits in the Minor Arcana – Cups, Wands (or Rods), Swords and Pentacles (or Coins).